Bronchoscopy

 Using the bronchoscope, your physician can view all of the components of your respiratory system.
 These include your larynx, trachea, and the bronchi and bronchioles, which are the smaller airways of your lungs.

 A bronchoscope examination can assist your doctor in diagnosing and treating any respiratory issues you may be experiencing.
-Additionally, your physician may collect biopsies of airway secretions or tissues to help in the diagnosis of lung and airway conditions.
+Additionally, your physician may collect biopsies of airway secretions or tissues to help diagnose lung and airway conditions.

 The diagnosis